Calculation of your retirement pension under the Québec Pension Plan

 Are you age 65 or over?

-We no longer take into account of low or no work earnings that could lower the average used to calculate your pension.
+Your lower or nil employment earnings will no longer lower the average used to calculate your pension.
 Therefore, you can stop working, reduce your work hours or choose a lower paying job without it affecting your pension when you decide to apply for it.

 What you should know about the amount of your retirement pension